apitrace/apitrace/retrace/README.markdown

 The source for replaying retraces lives in this directory.

-There are actually several discting layers in this directory which should be eventually be split out:
+There are actually several distinct layers in this directory which should be eventually be split out:

  - `*`retrace -- deserialization and interpretation of calls from a trace